 - This hotel offers a wonderful afternoon tea for guests which includes coffee and fresh waffles - delicious!

 - A light evening buffet is included for all guests to enjoy

 - There is a gym, a sauna and an exceptional outdoor hot tub on the roof of the hotel

 - The friendly reception desk is open 24 hours to help you with anything you may need

 The hotel offers 121 hotel rooms each equipped with a flat-screen cable TV and work desk.
 All rooms are very clean, comfortable and welcoming.
 Some of the hotel rooms have a lovely view towards the harbour and many guests enjoy watching the Hurtigruten ships sail into port whilst en route north or south.

 Hamn i Senja can be found on the island of Senja - an idyllic Norwegian fishing village, surrounded by dramatic mountainous scenery.
 This perfect, peaceful location is an absolute must for those with a genuine appreciation of natural beauty.
 As Norway’s second largest island after Hinnøya, Senja can be found midway between Tromsø and Harstad and offers its guests a beautiful array of diverse island scenery with spectacular views of the surrounding fjords, islets and mountains.

-The name of ‘Hamn’ means harbour and the location that Hamn i Senja resides has roots dating back to the 1880s as a traditional and plentiful fishing village.
-There is a wonderfully historical feel as well as a perfect peaceful location directly on the harbour front.
+The name of ‘Hamn’ means harbour and the location that Hamn i Senja resides within has roots dating back to the 1880s as a traditional and plentiful fishing village.
+There is a wonderful historical feel as well as a perfect peaceful location directly on the harbour front.

 The hotel was recently refurbished so offers a high standard of modern facilities for its guests.